 We can be reached during operating hours at (415) 780-1661.

 We accept cash, credit cards, debit cards, and Samsung Pay.
 Since we recently made the switch to Toast point-of-sale, we no longer accept Apple Pay or Android Pay (until they update their hardware!).

 Yes!
-We offer family-style trays and boxed lunches for office meals, parties, and social gatherings.
+We offer family-style catering for office meals, parties, and social gatherings.
 Please visit our catering page to view our menu and place an order.